 All referrals are personally reviewed and triaged by our doctors or allied health professionals, where relevant and appropriate.

-We believe in and advocate research for the advancement in medical field leading to improvement in treatment, health outcome and quality of life for patients.
+We believe in and advocate medical research that leads to improvement in treatment, health outcome and quality of life for patients.

 Our medical specialists and allied health professionals are actively involved in research and have published peer-reviewed research papers and presented at regional and national conferences.